artsy/artsy.github.io/_posts/2018-09-26-artsy-frontend-history.markdown

 configuration" is a good mantra _if_ you can expect that incoming engineers are familiar with the conventions.
 That's just not the case anymore.

-By 2016, we had [experimented with React][helix] and followed up with [another app built with teh technology][auctions].
-React, and Redux, were very well-suited for our realtime auction bidding UI, and would later prove helpful in our [editorial CMS][positron].
+By 2016, we had [experimented with React][helix] and followed up with [another app built with the technology][auctions].
+React (and Redux) were very well-suited for our realtime auction bidding UI, and would later prove helpful in our [editorial CMS][positron].
 These experiences helped prove the technology was ready for production use _and_ convinced us that React was great at reducing the complexities of building user interfaces (the realtime nature of our auctions product was particularly well-suited for Redux's state management; it was our first from-scratch React app).

+When the Artsy business require us to make changes to how we build software, like splitting up our monolith, we try to take full advantage of those changes to improve how we work, which means evaluating new tools.
+Adopting Node.js and Ezel wouldn't make sense today, but at the time, they helped us scale up Artsy's business without the same scaling up of our engineering resources.
+Ezel helped us do more with less, which is still an important criteria we use for evaluating new tools.

 ## React